larc/gproshan/README.md

 ## Viewer
 The viewer is done with modern OpenGL and a GUI using Dear ImGui [https://github.com/ocornut/imgui](https://github.com/ocornut/imgui).
-The viewer was initially based in the viewer of [https://github.com/dgpdec/course](https://github.com/dgpdec/course).

 ## License